danielballan/personal-blog/content/posts/2020-01-03-reader-protocol.md

 ```

 This diverges from the original analogy---"Readers are like files that return
-SciPy data structures when you read them."
-But it reconciles with the return
+SciPy data structures when you read them,"---but it reconciles with the return
-instability of ``read()``.
-The complete Reader API would still be succinct and
+type instability of ``read()``.
+The complete Reader API would still be succinct
-could be implemented in less than 100 lines of code in most cases.
+and could be implemented in less than 100 lines of code in most cases (building
+on top of existing I/O code).

 ```py
 class SomeReader: